francolutzen/Lighting-Control-Lab/Foundations/README.md

 ## Relationship to the Rest of Lightning-Control-Lab

-Foundations explains how lighting systems work.
+Foundations defines how lighting systems function at a technical level.

-**Lighting-Control** documents how those systems are operated.
+Lighting-Control documents how those systems are operated in software and hardware environments.

-**Show-Design** explores how visual structures are created.
+Show Design defines the psychological and perceptual principles behind lighting decisions.

+Lighting Translation Lab defines how musical structure is translated into lighting timing and behavioral logic.

+Experiments documents isolated tests of lighting behavior, states, and system responses under controlled conditions.

-**Atmospheres** focuses on emotional and environmental design.
+Atmospheres focuses on intentional emotional and environmental lighting design.

-**Music-And-Lighting** studies the relationship between sound and light.

-**Projects** contains complete practical implementations.

-**Experiments** documents tests, discoveries and creative exploration.
+Performance Systems contains complete end-to-end lighting executions where all system layers are integrated into a unified performance.

-**Learning-Log** records personal progress and observations.
+Learning-Log records personal observations, progress, and iterative development notes.

-**Assets** stores manuals, diagrams, references and supporting material.
+Assets stores manuals, diagrams, references, and supporting technical material.

+---

-Together, these sections transform technical knowledge into practical lighting design, visual storytelling and experience creation.
+Together, these sections form a structured framework that transforms technical lighting knowledge into:

+- behavioral systems
+- musical translation models
+- emotional environments
+- and complete audiovisual performances